Food festivals in Washington DC worth planning a trip around, by month.

 JuneLate June to early July, 10 days

-Smithsonian Folklife Festival in Washington DC is the annual cultural festival on the National Mall since 1967, with food stalls themed to that year's country or community focus.
+Smithsonian Folklife Festival in Washington DC is the annual cultural festival on the National Mall since 1967, with food stalls themed to the year guests.

 Focus: Country-themed food stalls (rotates each year)